patrickbryant1/RareFold/README.md

 bash design_eff.sh
 ```

 The design_eff.sh script also calls many CPU instances to handle data processing, mutation and feature updates efficiently and simultaneously.
+This reduces GPU off-time from minutes to seconds for each iteration, resulting in many hours saved.
+- For your own design, take your time to optimise the GPU utilisation before starting the design.
+Try to set different number of lengths and initalisations and check the GPU utilisation (until you run out of RAM).

 # Citation
 If you use RareFold in your research, please cite